heritage arts glass project

 Pottery Production Techniques

+Pre-requisite Pottery Beginning and Intermediate or instructor approval.
 Successful production potters have developed the expertise to control their output.
 Skill, speed and consistency are critical.
 This class explores techniques to refine those variables with a focus on executing a select number of craft skills predictably well.
-Prerequisite Pottery Beginning and Intermediate or instructor approval.
-Class meets in Rooms 107-108.
-Instructor: Kimberly Caroon
+Class meets in Room 107/108.
+Instructor Tricia Messenger.

 Pottery Style Development

-Collectible artists/craftsmen are instantly recognizable by the style of their pieces.
+Collectable artists/craftsmen are instantly recognizable by the style of their pieces.
 While much of this personality develops organically as an expression of your own unique way of working, there are also choices along the way that shape the course of development.
 This class explores the diversity of the craft with an eye toward selecting and refining personal preferences.
-Class meets in Rooms 107-108.
-Instructor: Kimberly Caroon.
+Multiple sessions.
+Class meets in Room 107/108.
+Instructors Carla Edstrom and Tricia Messenger

 Pottery Sculpture

-This more advanced class builds on techniques learned earlier with hand building and throwing.
+This more progressive class builds on techniques learned earlier with hand building and throwing.
 Basic forms are combined, sculpted, embellished and finished to more fully express artistic concepts.
 Greater expertise is developed in complex hand building and the firing of large pieces.
-Prerequisite Pottery Beginning and Intermediate or instructor approval.
-Class meets in Rooms 107-108.
-Instructor: Spencer Hayden.
+Multiple sessions.
+Class meets in Room 107/108.
+Instructors Spencer Hayden and Linda Drye.

 Pottery Nights

 Suitable for all levels.
 In this class, the instructor works with students on an individual basis to provide an accessible and supportive experience for working students and others for whom night class is the best option.
-Class meets in Rooms 107-108.
-Instructor: Carla Edstrom or Linda Drye.
+Class meets in Room 107/108.
+Instructors Linda Drye, Tricia Messenger

 Woodturning